Identification, Images, & Information

 Identification

 The abdomen is often marked with 4 dark brown lines.
-Generally similar to the closely related Silverfish but can be distinguished by being rather stouter and less shiny with all appendages (antennae and 3 "tails") noticeably longer.
+Generally similar to the closely related Common Silverfish (Lepisma saccharina) but can be distinguished by being rather stouter and less shiny with all appendages (antennae and 3 "tails") noticeably longer.
 The young are light brown, and are often tinged with pink until the fourth molt, which occurs a month or so after hatching.

 Range

-Ctenolepisma lineata occurs in the eastern United States as far south as Georgia and Arkansas and also in California.
+eastern United States as far south as Georgia and Arkansas and also in California.

 Habitat